Leaf-7/Random-Discord-Bot-Commands/README.md

 NOTE 2: Place fetch.js in the commands folder.

-Note 3: You muct have `node-fecth@2` library for index.js.
+NOTE 3: You muct have `node-fecth@2` library for index.js.